A Coaching Power Tool Created by Nasos Fotopoulos

 When we clarify with ourself what we really want we have exceeded the first obstacle.
 There are no internal conflicts any more.
 We know what we want and we believe that we will achieve it.
 Thus we pass in the second phase that is the confrontation of objective difficulties.
-In this phase it is possible effort and labor to be needed, no however fight with our hesitations, doubts and fears.
+In this phase, it is possible effort and labour to be needed, no however fight with our hesitations, doubts and fears.
 All these have disappeared and belong already in the past.
-Now there is only the present time, the action in here and now!
-In this stage we realize that our willpower is a real and a very powerful force.
+Now there is only the present time, the action is here and now!
+In this stage, we realize that our willpower is a real and very powerful force.

 When our client tries to achieve something without success, the first thing we should ask them is if they really want it.
 We can support them to explore if their objectives are truly theirs and they don’t deceit their self.

 When we do not know who we really are, our willpower is disempowered and not able to act.
-So, in case we want to help our client, to face his anger for example, we must check with them in the beginning how this emotion is serving them (it may protects them, it may frightens other people).
+So, in case we want to help our client, to face his anger, for example, we must check with them in the beginning how this emotion is serving them (it may protect them, it may frighten other people).
 By discovering, our client, the usefulness of their anger, can organize and manage the situation effectively.
-We can help them in realizing that a conscious conviction of theirs (the anger has negative results) is inactivated from a subconscious belief of theirs (the anger is useful in certain situations) and this conflict leads in their self sabotage.
+We can help them in realizing that a conscious conviction of theirs (the anger has negative results) is inactivated from a subconscious belief of theirs (the anger is useful in certain situations) and this conflict leads in their self-sabotage.